solarwinds/appoptics-apm-node/CONTRIBUTING.md

 the scope of this document but involves testing appoptics against each released version of each package.

-An an extra precaution it is useful to test this in a real-world test harness.
+As an extra precaution it is useful to test this in a real-world test harness.
 I use https://github.com/bmacnaughton/todomvc-mongodb.
 In the the `clean-apm` directory use `npm pack` to make a `.tgz` file, copy that to the `todomvc-mongodb` directory, change `package.json` for the `appoptics-apm` dependency to reference the `.tgz` file, install using `npm install`, setup the environment with `. env.sh stg` (works against the staging server - you might use another key), and run the server with `node server.js --fe_ip=localhost:port`.
-Use curl or a browser to execute requests against the server then check the backend to make sure the traces appear and look good.
+Use curl or a browser to execute requests against the server then check the Appoptics dashboard to make sure the traces appear and look good.
 The source, `server.js`, is the only documentation for the supported transactions.

 Once testing has been done and you are confident that the release works, then merge the staging branch to master, create a version bump commit.
 I use `npm version major.minor.patch`